 The construction costs of the facility, which include the commissioning, amount to 1.25 billion euro (price levels of 2005).
 As the host country, Germany (the federal government, the city-state of Hamburg, and the state of Schleswig-Holstein) covers 57% of these costs.
 Russia bears 26% and the other international partners between 1% and 3%.

 To a great extent, the European XFEL facility was realized by means of in-kind contributions by shareholders and partners.

 The European XFEL is a research facility open to scientists worldwide.
 Beamtime is free of charge, but experiment proposals must go through a peer-review process.
 Proposals must be submitted through the User Portal to the European XFEL (UPEX) in the frame of specific calls for proposals.
 As an important condition for access, after the experiments, the authors must strive to publish the results in peer-reviewed journals.

-Outcome of beamtime allocation process: April 2019
+Outcome of beamtime allocation process: to be communicated

 Instruments overview: https://www.xfel.eu/facility/instruments